 Simplify your projects with the Agile (Scrum) methodology

-Are you tired of complex and endless projects?
-Want to work with a team that understands your needs and delivers results on time?
+Tired of complex and endless projects?
+Looking to work with a team that understands your needs and delivers results on time?
 Look no further!
-At Tinx, we are driven and passionate about setting up reliable and challenging technical integrations between Microsoft Dynamics NAV/D365 Business Central and popular e-commerce platforms such as Magento, Adobe Commerce, Shopware, WooCommerce, Shopify, Amazon, ChannelEngine, CloudSuite, and MplusKASSA.
+At Tinx, we are dedicated and passionate about creating reliable and challenging technical integrations between Microsoft Dynamics NAV/D365 Business Central and commonly used e-commerce platforms such as Magento, Adobe Commerce, Shopware, WooCommerce, Shopify, Amazon, ChannelEngine, CloudSuite, and MplusKASSA.

-To achieve this as effectively as possible, our consultants have experience and knowledge in the e-commerce platforms mentioned above, NAV/D365 Business Central, and their corresponding APIs.
-However, this is just one part of a successful implementation.
-Equally important is customer interaction, planning, and ensuring that the project is delivered within the specified deadline.
+To achieve this, our consultants have experience and knowledge in the aforementioned e-commerce platforms, NAV/D365 Business Central, and their associated APIs.
+But this is just one part of a successful implementation.
+Equally important is customer engagement, planning, and ensuring that the project is delivered within the set deadline.

-Last year, our consultancy team transitioned to a self-directed model.
-This means that Tinx consultants oversee projects from start to finish following the Agile methodology (Scrum).
+Last year, our consultancy team transitioned to a self-managed model.
+This means that Tinx consultants oversee projects from A to Z following the Agile methodology (Scrum).

-- Flexibility: Our Tinx consultants can quickly respond to changes and adjust priorities throughout the project.
+1. Flexibility: Our Tinx consultants can quickly adapt to changes and adjust priorities during the project.

-- Customer engagement: Agile encourages close collaboration between the Tinx consultant team and you as the customer, ensuring that the final solution meets your expectations and needs.
+2. Customer Engagement: Agile encourages close collaboration between the Tinx consultant team and you as the customer, ensuring that the final solution meets your expectations and needs.

-- Transparency: Agile fosters a high level of transparency within our team and towards stakeholders, ensuring everyone clearly understands the work and expected results.
+4. Transparency: Agile provides a high level of transparency within our team and to stakeholders, ensuring everyone has a clear view of the work and expected outcomes.

-- Risk management: Agile helps identify and mitigate risks during the development process.
-Through regular inspection and adaptation, we ensure that potential risks are well managed.
+7. Risk Management: Agile helps identify and mitigate risks during the development process.
+Regular inspection and adaptation ensure that potential risks are well managed.

-Once the necessary paperwork for your project is signed, we get to work immediately.
-We divide the lifespan of your project into four phases, which we will explain below using a practical example for customer A.
+Once the necessary paperwork for your project is signed, we start immediately.
+We divide the lifespan of your project into 4 phases, which we will explain below using an example project for customer A.

 Phase 1: Start